Universal Architectural Styles every Architect should know

 Fig.10- Super House Exterior Mediterranean Style, Patio Ideas, Photo Source: pinterest.com |

 It is in the most demand lately due to its variation of volume used in the conception.
-Notably, the Spanish and Mediterranean Houses styles fall under this category that features the single-story plan layout.
+Notably, the Spanish and Mediterranean house styles, which feature the single-story plan layout, fall under this category.

 6. The Cape Cod